microsoft/vscode-webview-ui-toolkit-samples/react/hello-world-cra/docs/extension-structure.md

 - `utilities` directory
 - `extension.ts` file

 The `panels` directory contains all of the webview-related code that will be executed within the extension context.
-It can be thought of as the place where all of the "backend" code of a webview panel is contained.
+It can be thought of as the place where all of the "backend" code for each webview panel is contained.

 This directory will typically contain individual TypeScript or JavaScript files that contain a class which manages the state and behavior of a given webview panel.
 Each class is usually in charge of: